 See Related: Best Day Trips from Palm Springs

-Take a plunge and enjoy pool parties
+Take a plunge at a pool party

 There’s nothing better than jumping into a cool pool when your summers can easily battle with desert temperatures of 110F (43C) or more.